ilya2204/ng-visibility/README.md

 ```html
 <img ngVisibility (visibleChange)="imageVisibleChange($event)" [threshold]="0">
 ```
-and a method to your component typescript:
+and add a method to your component typescript:
 ```typescript
 imageVisibleChange(event: {isVisible: boolean}): void {
   // some logic